cdelorme/system-setup/linux/debian/gui.md

 # Debian Wheezy GUI Documentation
-#### Updated 2014-6-14
+#### Updated 2014-7-13

-This is my desktop development configuration documentation, and continues where my template documention left off.
+These are the instructions for setting up a customized OpenBox window manager, and various role supporting software, as well as a number of utility and development applications.

+It assumes that work picks up where the template documentation left off.

 ## Hardware